groverlab/groverlab.github.io/_hnbfpr/2026-08-26-ai-counterfeit-cosmetics.markdown

 ![](/assets/rhode_A6_closeup_5.JPG)

-By the way, the current authentic tubes of the product I've obtained only mention BIORIUS (on both the tube and the box) and not PWC, so it would appear that if you find a box or tube that mentions PWC, that suggests that the package is counterfeit.
+By the way, the current authentic tubes of the product I've obtained only mention BIORIUS (on both the tube and the box) and not PWC, so it would appear that if you find a recent box or tube that mentions PWC, that suggests that the package is counterfeit.

 <br>